doctorfree/nvim-lazyman/README.md

     -p indicates use vim-plug rather than Lazy to initialize -P indicates use Packer rather than Lazy to initialize -q indicates quiet install
-    -h indicates do not use Homebrew, install with native pkg mgr (Pacman always used on Arch Linux, Homebrew on macOS) -H indicates compile and install the nightly Neovim build -I indicates install language servers and tools for coding diagnostics -L 'cmd' specifies a Lazy command to run in the selected configuration
+    -h indicates use Homebrew to install rather than native pkg mgr (Pacman is always used on Arch Linux, Homebrew on macOS) -H indicates compile and install the nightly Neovim build -I indicates install language servers and tools for coding diagnostics -L 'cmd' specifies a Lazy command to run in the selected configuration